$7.99 – $24.99

 BOTTOM: Dull colored layer

-TIP: Maximize the foil by using it again and again wherever the color remains on the sheet.
+TIP: Maximize the foil by using the sheet again and again; wherever the color remains on the sheet that foil will transfer.

 Transfer foils add a metallic, holographic or other pattern to a surface by transferring a coating on the “foil” to the surface.
 Some type of adhesive is usually used to “attract and hold” the coating to the new surface, although heat from a stamp, heat pen or even laminator can be used.